EricFromCanada/ericfromcanada.github.io/_posts/2019-04-17-automatic-renewal-lets-encrypt-macos-server.md

 ---
-title: Automatic Renewal of Let’s Encrypt Certificates on macOS Server
+title: Automatic renewal of Let’s Encrypt certificates on macOS Server
 ---

 I have a Mac running macOS Server providing several services behind a domain name that I'd like to secure with a certificate from Let's Encrypt, and have it automatically renew.
 Easy, right?